Thu, Jun 1 2023~6min

 • Airtable

-Becoming obselete
+Becoming obsolete

 This revolution powered by the advancements of AI can seem rather daunting for developers of all sorts, mainly because it feels like their skills and jobs are on the line, becoming obsolete.